By Dennis Liotta, Esq., Partner at Edgar Snyder & Associates

 - Does your spouse have a severe physical or mental condition that makes them unable to work?

 - Is it a disability that prohibits working in any capacity - not just their previous job?

 - Has the disability lasted - or is expected to last - for at least one year?
 Or, is the disability life-threatening?

 - Does your spouse have an earnings record that shows they paid into the Social Security system within the past five years?
 People with a limited or nonexistent work history may be eligible for Supplemental Security Income benefits (SSI).

 Applying for SSD Benefits

-To get started, contact the Social Security Administration (SSA) at 1-800-722-1213, visit http://www.ssa.gov/pgm/disability.htm to file online, or make an appointment at a local Social Security District Office.
+To get started, contact the Social Security Administration (SSA) by visiting http://www.ssa.gov/pgm/disability.htm to file online, or make an appointment at a local Social Security District Office.

 If approved, SSD payments are retroactive from the date Social Security feels your spouse is unable to work.
 This is often the date that your spouse stopped working."
 Money is based on average top earnings over the past 15 years of work history.

 Nothing can happen without a diagnosis and proof that your spouse suffers from a disability severe enough to prevent him or her from working.
 It's critical that they attend medical appointments and follow through with their treatment plan.